Patient information: Sunburn prevention (Beyond the Basics)

 Even on cloudy days, it is important to protect your skin because UV radiation can pass through the clouds and cause sunburn.
 In addition, UV rays reflect off of surfaces like sand, snow, cement, and water.
 Using two types of protection (shade or clothing plus sunscreen) is the best way to reduce sun exposure.

 Seek shade — Areas that are shaded receive less UV radiation, and can reduce your chances of developing a sunburn.
 Trees, an umbrella, or a structure, such as a porch or tent, can help to provide shade.
-Sunscreen is still recommended while sitting in the shade because your skin is exposed to some UV rays, even in the shade.
+Sunscreen is still recommended while sitting in the shade because your skin is exposed to some UV rays, particularly through reflection off other surfaces.

 UV index — The UV index was developed to predict the risk of sunburn in your area on a given day based upon the weather conditions.
 It gives a number between zero and 11+, in which zero indicates a low risk of sun exposure; 10 indicates a very high risk of exposure; and 11+ is an extreme risk of sun exposure.
 You can find information about the UV index online at www.epa.gov/sunwise/uvindex.html.